Virgile-Foussereau/volleyRL/README.md

 The base example gives a +1 reward each time the agent hits the ball over the net.
 Accordingly to our first objective, we worked to develop a more complex reward function that would increase training speed.
 Please read our report to know more about it.

-## Baselines
+## Teams
-The following baselines are included:
+Trained models are available to be used directly.
+To use them on a team, set each of the player behavior type to `Default` and the model you want in the `Model` parameter in unity.
+Use a Hitter model for player 1 and Setter model for player 2.
+The following teams are included:

-### 1v1 (Do not use them in this branch, go to main branch tro try 1v1)
+### Main RL team
-- `Volleyball_Random.onnx` - Random agent
+- `Hitter_RL.onnx` - Agent trained to specialize in smashing
-- `Volleyball_SelfPlay.onnx` - Trained using PPO with Self-Play in 60M steps
+- `Setter_RL.onnx`- Agent trained to specialize in defense and set

-- `Volleyball.onnx` - Trained using PPO in 60M steps (without Self-Play)
+### RL team trained without jump penalty (for comparison purpose)
-- `trained_1v1.onnx` - Agent trained with our new reward function
+- `Hitter_RL_without_jump_penalty.onnx` - Agent trained to specialize in smashing, without jump penalty

-### 2v2
+- `Setter_RL_without_jump_penalty.onnx`- Agent trained to specialize in defense and set, without jump penalty for the hitter

-- `Hitter.onnx` - Agent trained to specialize in smashing
+### Hard-coded baseline
-- `Setter.onnx`- Agent trained to specialize in defense and set
+To use the hard-coded baseline, set the behavior type to `Heuristic only` for each player of the team.